 Knowing that your income streams are not all equal in the eyes of the tax-man, it’s essential to know when you should start drawing from each and how much to withdraw.
-If one additional withdrawal from the wrong place at the wrong time could mean a tax rate of 49.95%, planning becomes essential.
+Considering that one additional withdrawal from the wrong place at the wrong time could mean a tax rate of 49.95%, income planning becomes essential to tax minimization.

 Deferring tax on earnings (interest, dividends, or capital gains) until retirement can create substantial returns.
 Instead of premature taxation on an annual level, which could erode annual returns, the taxation is triggered only upon withdrawal.
-In many cases, the tax rate in retirement will be lower, making tax deferral attractive.
+In many cases–with proper planning–the tax rate in retirement will be lower, making tax deferral attractive.

 Taxation is usually the most significant expense for small businesses.
 Savvy business owners look at lowering taxes as a way of increasing income.
 Some of the other challenges facing small businesses include rewarding key employees and protecting against their loss, as well as planning for an exit strategy.

 We work on an individualized level along with a team of CPAs and attorneys to assist our business clients with a strategic, tax-advantaged plan to maximize business assets and create sustainability.